 Pour the ingredients into a cocktail shaker filled with ice.

-Garnish with a lime peel.
+Garnish with a lemon or lime peel.
 Serve and enjoy.

 - Cognac is a brandy that's made in a specific region in France.
 While Thomas intended the Japanese Cocktail to be made with it, there's no reason why you can't pour your favorite brandy, even if it's not made in Cognac.

 - There are a number of great options available and it's hard to choose a bad cognac for this drink.
 However, it would be best with a mid- to upper-level cognac or brandy.
 That's because this is a very simple drink and there's little to disguise a less than ideal spirit.
 Do yourself a favor and pour one of your better brandies into this one.

 - As you explore different brandies in the Japanese Cocktail, you might need to adjust the sweet or sour aspects slightly.
 Begin with the recommended pours of lime and orgeat and see what you think.
 One cognac may call for a little more orgeat while another may need a touch more lime.
 Take a mental note and make adjustments in the second round.
 Remember that everyone's taste is different as well and it's always a good idea to customize a drink to suit your personal taste.
 After all, you're the one drinking it, right?

 - It's not one of the most common ingredients in the bar, but orgeat (pronounced "or-zat") is rather useful.
 It's an almond-flavored syrup that is found in cocktails like the Mai Tai as well as other classic cocktail recipes.

 - If you cannot find orgeat and need a quick substitute, try amaretto or almond syrup.